Essential Oil Recipe for Pain and Infection

-You can use this recipe for yourself, your family and your friends.
+You can use the recipe for yourself, your family and your friends.

 First up, Eucalyptus.
 If you're familiar with essential oils at all, you probably know Eucalyptus is great for all kinds of respiratory conditions.
-You may not know that that is just part of what Eucalyptus is great for.
+But Eucalyptus has other great properties too.

-These properties make it wonderful for infections like tummy bugs as well as colds and flus.
-And for pain, including muscle pain, headaches, toothaches and lots more
+Eucalyptus is wonderful for infections like tummy bugs as well as colds and flus.
+And for pain, including muscle pain, headaches, toothaches and lots more.

 Lavender is the other essential oil in the recipe.
 I think of Lavender as the "Leonardo da Vinci" of essential oils because it's absolutely freaking amazing at treating and preventing so many common ailments.

-Lavender has a LOT more properties, but those I've mentioned above are what makes it so good for pain and infection
+Lavender has a LOT more properties, but these are the ones that make it so good for pain and infection

 Natural Vegetable Oils

-It's not just the essential oils that give this blend it's almost magical powers, we also use 3 amazing natural vegetable oils.
-You'll probably be surprised at how unexotic and common these are!
+It's not just the essential oils that make this blend so powerful, we also use 3 amazing natural vegetable oils.
+All of them are easy to get and inexpensive.

-The vegetable oils I use in the blend are Olive Oil (yes, the one you cook with!)
+These are extra virgin Olive Oil (yes, the one you cook with!)
 Castor Oil and Sweet Almond Oil.
-Even without using essential oils, these vegetable oils are great for pain and infection.
+Even without using essential oils, these vegetable oils are great for pain, inflammation and infection.

-Olive Oil is a great painkiller and it's anti inflammatory.
+Extra Virgin Olive Oil is painkilling and anti inflammatory.

-Castor Oil is another amazing painkiller and anti inflammatory.
+Castor Oil is another amazing painkiller and anti inflammatory oil.
 It's also antibacterial, antiviral, antiseptic and anti fungal.
 Even on it's own it's great for pain like sciatica and infectious conditions like athletes' foot and warts.

-Sweet Almond Oil is also pain killing and anti inflammatory.
-It's a light oil so great to use with Olive Oil and Castor Oil which are thicker and harder to work with.
+Sweet Almond Oil is pain killing and anti inflammatory.
+It's a light oil so great to use with Olive Oil and Castor Oil which are thicker and harder to spread.